MykhailoDmytriakha/elephant/CONCEPT.md

 Therefore, the system meticulously follows these steps:
 1. It receives a request or problem description from a user.
 2. It uses AI-driven **Context Gathering** to exhaustively clarify the user's intent, goals, constraints, and any missing details.
-3. It then systematically decomposes the clarified task into a detailed, hierarchical structure: **Stage -> Work -> Task -> Subtask**.
-This breakdown creates a comprehensive **Network Plan**.
+3. It then systematically decomposes the clarified task into a detailed, hierarchical structure: **Stage -> Work -> ExecutableTask -> Subtask**.
+This breakdown creates a comprehensive **Network Plan** with detailed execution steps.
 4. This detailed plan isn't just for human review; it's the essential **blueprint intended to be consumed and executed by AI systems.**

 The purpose of this detailed, structured plan is to enable the **maximum possible delegation** of both intellectual components (analysis, design, decision-making within defined bounds) to AI agents, and physical components (assembly, movement, manipulation) to robotic systems.